The Side Chair

 Day 3: Finish any rounding needed and drill the holes for the tenons in the front legs.
 If time allows you’ll assemble the front section of the chair.

-Day 4: The back posts, spindle rails and slats come out of the formers and we drill the mortises for the rungs and rails and chop the slat mortises.
-By lunchtime we should have the back panel together and before the end of the day we’ll have the hole chair assembled and glued together.
+Day 4: The back posts and spindle rails come out of the formers and we drill the mortises for the rungs and rails.
+By lunchtime we should have the back panel together and before the end of the day we’ll have the whole chair assembled and glued together.